znsio/specmatic-documentation/documentation/api_gateways.md

 API Gateways
 ============

-## Four Party Model
+## Architecture With An API Gateway

 A contract represents the interface provided by the API provider to the API consumer.

+Where the consumer calls the provider directly, there are just two parties.

-An API gateway may modify this interface, adding headers, rewriting the URL, etc. As a result, the contract seen by the consumer may be a little different from that seen by the provider.
+However an API gateway changes this picture.
+API gateways subtly modify incoming requests, by adding headers or rewriting the URL.
+As a result, the contract seen by the consumer is slightly different from that provided by the API.

+There are also direct consumers of the API lying behind the API gateway.

-In addition, there may be consumers of the API lying behind the API gateway, consuming the API directly.
+In this scenario, there are four parties: the external consumer, the API gateway, the interal consumer, and the API provider.

-We can think of this as a four party model.

 ![four party model](/images/four-party-model.svg)